 - Secondary Containment for Underground Storage Tanks (t-u3-19) (pending)

-USTs with an internal lining as the sole method of corrosion protection must be internally inspected within ten years after being lined, and every five years thereafter.
+Some USTs had an internal lining as the sole method of corrosion protection installed to meet the 1998 upgrade requirements.
+These internal linings must be internally inspected every five years.

 - Secondary Containment for Underground Storage Tanks (t-u3-19) (pending)

-Tanks are required to have a catchment basin (spill bucket) surrounding the fill pipe, to catch spills that may occur when the delivery hose is disconnected from the fill pipe.
+Tanks are required to have a spill bucket surrounding the fill pipe, to catch spills that may occur when the delivery hose is disconnected from the fill pipe.
 Spill buckets must be kept clear of debris and storm water, and spilled product must be removed.
 Tanks are also required to have an overfill prevention device to minimize the chances of delivering more product to a tank than the capacity of the tank allows.
-Three options for overfill prevention include an automatic shutoff device (flapper valve), flow restrictor (ball float valve), and a high level alarm.
+Three options for overfill prevention include an automatic shutoff device (flapper valve), high level alarm, or a flow restrictor device in a vent line (ball float).
+Existing ballfloat devices can continue to be used if functioning properly, but cannot be installed or repaired in the future

 Cathodic protection systems protect metallic UST system components buried in soil from corrosion.
 Two types of cathodic systems are commonly used on UST systems, impressed current and sacrificial anode.